+Sec.
 503.1.1 Buildings and facilities.
 Approved fire apparatus access roads shall be provided for every facility, building or portion of a building hereafter constructed or moved into or within the jurisdiction.
 The fire apparatus access road shall comply with the requirements of this section and shall extend to within 150 feet (45 720 mm) of all portions of the facility and all portions of the exterior walls of the first story of the building as measured by an approved route around the exterior of the building or facility.

 - 1. The fire code official is authorized to increase the dimension of 150 feet (45 720 mm) where any of the following conditions occur: - 1.1 The building is equipped throughout with an approved automatic sprinkler system installed in accordance with Section 903.3.1.1, 903.3.1.2 or 903.3.1.3. - 1.2.
 Fire apparatus access roads cannot be installed because of location on property, topography, waterways, non-negotiable grades or other similar conditions, and an approved alternative means of fire protection is provided. - 1.3.
-There are not more than two Group R-3 or Group U occupancies. - 2.
-Where approved by the fire code official, fire apparatus access roads shall be permitted to be exempted or modified for solar photovoltaic power generation facilities. - Sec.
+There are not more than two Group R-3 or Group U occupancies.

+2. Where approved by the fire code official, fire apparatus access roads shall be permitted to be exempted or modified for solar photovoltaic power generation facilities.

+Sec.
 503.1.2 Secondary Access.
 The fire code official is authorized to require more than one fire apparatus road when a new subdivision is proposed, and the maximum allowable dead-end road length is exceeded (Sec.
-503.2.5.1.).
+503.2.5.2.).
 In addition, the fire code official may determine additional fire apparatus access roads are required on other proposed projects.
 This requirement is based on the potential for impairment of a single road by vehicle congestion, condition of terrain, climate conditions or other factors that could limit access.
-When additional fire apparatus roads are necessary as mitigation for the exceedance of maximum allowable dead-end road length, the additional fire apparatus access road must be remote from the primary fire apparatus road as determined by the fire code official. - Sec.
+When additional fire apparatus roads are necessary as mitigation for the exceedance of maximum allowable dead-end road length, the additional fire apparatus access road must be remote from the primary fire apparatus road as determined by the fire code official.
+Remoteness is in Appendix D of 2025 CFC.
+A subdivision as defined in CWUI is, The division of a tract, lot or parcel of land into two or more lots, plats, sites or other divisions of land.

+Sec.
 503.1.3 High-piled storage.
 Fire department vehicle access to buildings used for high-piled combustible storage shall comply with the applicable provisions of Chapter 32.